-Impact of Pension Deficit on Reserves
+Impact of pension deficit on reserves

 The Council participates in the Local Government Pension Scheme.
 Employees and employers contribute into the fund and along with investment income and growth generated; the funds are used to pay its pension obligations.
 The Fund is valued every three years to assess if the assets are sufficient to fund its pension obligations, taking account of actuarial assumptions of members' life expectancy, investment returns, value of pensions paid out etc. A valuation was undertaken in 2016, which identified a need to increase the contribution to the fund, due to an increased deficit valuation of the fund.
-The Council will be building these pressures into the Medium Term Financial Plan (MTFP), when these contributions increase from 2018/19 onwards.
+The Council has built these pressures into the Medium Term Financial Plan (MTFP).
+A new valuation of the position at 31/3/2019 is being undertaken in 2019, with the results expected to be realised in Autumn 2019 - with any change implemented from April 2020.

-On an annual basis, and for the purpose of providing information to meet pension's costs reporting regulations, the scheme's actuaries provide an interim update.
-As at 31 March 2018, this assessed the scheme as in deficit at £324.0m.
+On an annual basis, and for providing information to meet pension's costs reporting regulations, the scheme's actuaries provide an interim update.
+As at 31 March 2019, this assessed the scheme as in deficit at £400.8m (£324.0m in 2017/18).

-However, this position must not be taken out of context.
-The fund is there for the long term funding of pensions.
-Therefore, this deficit on the pension scheme and its impact on the Council's overall reserves is also a long term issue - the deficit and liability would not arise in any single year.
-The deficit is currently being addressed over the long term by increased employer and employee contributions in the 2017/18 year on-going, as well as the pension scheme benefits being calculated differently, such as moving to career average salaries as opposed to final salary.
+However, the fund is there for the long term funding of pensions.
+Therefore, this deficit on the pension scheme and its impact on the Council's overall reserves is also a long-term issue.
+The deficit and liability would not arise in any single year, and the deficit is being addressed through higher employee and employer contributions, as well as the pension scheme benefits being calculated differently, such as moving to career average salaries as opposed to final salary.